moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 1. **URL:**

     - This endpoint is used to sync a specific Lens model to Tableau for public access.
     - Replace <DATAOS_FQDN> with the Fully Qualified Domain Name (FQDN) where Lens instance is hosted.
 Example: - liberal-monkey.dataos.app.
-   - Replace <WORKSPACE_NAME> with the name of the workspace where Lens model is deployed in.
-E.g. `public`, `curriculum`.
+    - Replace <WORKSPACE_NAME> with the name of the workspace where the Lens model is deployed. e.g., `public`, `curriculum`.
-   - Replace <LENS_NAME> with the name of the Lens model to sync.
-Example: `sales360`.
+    - Replace <LENS_NAME> with the name of the Lens model to sync. e.g.,: `sales360`.

 2. **Headers:**

     - **apikey:** User's API key for the current context in Lens.

-        The DataOS API key for the user can be obtained by executing the command below.
+            The DataOS API key for the user can be obtained by executing the below command.

             ```bash
             dataos-ctl user apikey get
             ```

     - **`Content-Type application/json`:** Specifies that the data being sent is in JSON format.

 3. **Raw data payload:**